sdelaughter/sdelaughter.github.io/_posts/2019-11-23-sprite-stacking.md

 Animate(oPlayer, animation);
 ```

-This assumes you have created two new sprites named sPlayerAttack0 and sPlayerAttack1.
-When the `Animate` script is called, it will change the sprite of the Player object to sPlayerAttack0 for 0.1 seconds, to sPlayerAttack1 for 0.1 seconds, and back to sPlayerAttack0 for another 0.1 seconds.
+This assumes you have created two new sprites named `sPlayerAttack0` and `sPlayerAttack1`.
+When the `Animate` script is called, it will change the sprite of the player object to `sPlayerAttack0` for 0.1 seconds, to `sPlayerAttack1` for 0.1 seconds, and back to `sPlayerAttack0` for another 0.1 seconds.
 Once that's finished, `Animate` automatically resets the player to its default (free) state, and we're done!

 <img src="/blog/sprite_stacking/animation.gif" width="50%"/>